NghiNg/IN1910-Double-Pendulum/README.md

 - double_pendulum.py
 - test_double_pendulum.py

-with simulation video of the double pendulum as
+With simulation video of the double pendulum as
-- example_pendulum.mp4
+- example_simulation.mp4

+Errors:
+- Failed to show the animation with show_animation, pops up blank.
+- Failed to save_animation on personal laptops, lack of ffmpeg, did it on campus computers.